DIPlib/diplib/src/documentation/image.md

 \brief Represents an image with all associated information.

-An `%Image` object is the core of the *DIPlib* library, as all functionality revolves around images.
+A `%dip::Image` object is the core of the *DIPlib* library, as all functionality revolves around images.
 Some image manipulation is provided as class methods, but most image processing and analysis functionality is provided in functions defined in the `#dip` namespace.